Powertr1p/SpaceShooter/README.md

-# SpaceShooter
+# SpaceShooter — Shattered Horzion
-A simple endless bullet-hell game
+A simple endless bullet-hell game.

 Its a kinda rework of my first game but on Unity engine.
 There a lot of improvements since my first project on AppGameKit.